josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

-# Writting and unit testing an application to query the RPM database with Python
+# Writing and unit testing an application to query the RPM database with Python

 When you install software on a Linux system, your package manager keeps track of what's installed, what it's dependent upon, what it provides, and much more.
 The usual way to look at that metadata is through your package manager.
 In the case of Fedora or RedHat it is the [RPM database.](https://rpm.org/)
 The RPM database, for example, can be queried from the command line with the `rpm` command, which supports some very nice formatting options.
-For example, to get a list of all packages sorted by size, you can do the following, with a little bit of Bash glue:
+For example, to get a list of all packages sorted by size, you can do the following, with a little of Bash glue:

 ```shell=
 $ rpm -qa --queryformat "%{NAME}-%{VERSION} %{SIZE}\n"|sort -r -k 2 -n